-24.1 Scope
+AM1.1 Scope

-These procedures apply to supplementary, foundation certificate, foundation degree, certificate, diploma, undergraduate, graduate, pre-Masters, taught postgraduate and research programmes of study.
+These procedures apply to supplementary, foundation certificate36, foundation degree, certificate, diploma, undergraduate, graduate, pre-Masters1, taught postgraduate programmes and the taught components of research degrees.
 They apply to all assessed work, even if that work does not contribute to an award, to module marks or to progression.

-24.2 The forms of academic misconduct
+AM1.2 The forms of academic misconduct